-As the sun shines on the earth, so must you register courses as a student!
+As the sun shines on the earth, so must you register for courses as a student!

 Course registrations are always a crazy scene.
 Students are running helter-skelter trying to register before the portal gets shut down.

 You, my dear friend, know how to register without a hitch.
 Pitch it to your class.
-If the cyber cafes are charging 100 naira for one, you can decide to charge 70 Naira or even 50naira, if you bring another person.
+If the cyber cafes charge 100 nairas for one, you can decide to charge 70 Naira or even 50naira if you bring another person.

-Students like awoof; they’ll come running with their friends so that they can pay 50naira.
+Students like to be aloof; they’ll come running with their friends so that they can pay 50naira.

 Ghana weaving, box braids, twisting… These are different weavings girls carry.

-Asides those that love wigs, we also have those that prefer their weaves.
+Aside from those who love wigs, we also have those who prefer their weaves.

 In every school, they are professors that give inaugural lectures.
-There are ceremonies that take place among the lecturers.
+Some ceremonies take place among the lecturers.

-Put your ears to the ground, follow the schedule for the programmes on banners, and find out if ushers are needed.
+Put your ears to the ground, follow the program schedule on banners, and find out if ushers are needed.
 Offer services!

 If possible, set up your team of ushers so that you have people to work with you anytime you’re needed.